apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/indexer/v1/task/{taskId}`

-Retrieves the payload of a task given the task id.
-It returns a JSON object with the task id and payload which includes task configuration details and relevant specifications associated with the execution of the task.
+Retrieves the payload of a task given the task ID.
+It returns a JSON object with the task ID and payload that includes task configuration details and relevant specifications associated with the execution of the task.

-#### Query parameters

-No query parameters.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->